mafintosh/parallel-multistream/README.md

 var parallel = require('parallel-multistream')

 var stream = parallel([stream1, stream2, stream3])
+// or incase of an object stream var stream = parallel.obj([stream1, stream2, stream3])

 stream.on('data', function(data) {
   // 1st: data will be from stream1